oVirt/ovirt-site/source/feature/optaplanner.html.md

 Two hosts (or virtual machines) are needed - one will host the ovirt-engine and the other will contain the ovirt-optimizer service.
 Your ovirt-engine must already be installed and configured before you perform the following steps.

-Four packages are currently available:
+Four packages are currently available (the latest build is available from <http://jenkins.ovirt.org/job/ovirt-optimizer_master_create-rpms_merged/>):

-*   ovirt-optimizer-0.3-1.fc19.noarch.rpm
+*   ovirt-optimizer-0.3-3.fc19.noarch.rpm
-*   ovirt-optimizer-ui-0.3-1.fc19.noarch.rpm
+*   ovirt-optimizer-ui-0.3-3.fc19.noarch.rpm
-*   ovirt-optimizer-jboss7-0.3-1.fc19.noarch.rpm
+*   ovirt-optimizer-jboss7-0.3-3.fc19.noarch.rpm
-*   ovirt-optimizer-jetty-0.3-1.fc19.noarch.rpm
+*   ovirt-optimizer-jetty-0.3-3.fc19.noarch.rpm

-There are also packages for CentOS 6 and Fedora 20, but the CentOS version of the packages has some issues with packaging (it expects JBoss at a different path, can be solved using force install and symlinks).
-Fedora 20 was not tested by me at all, but you can try - it provides Jetty only, because Fedora 20 ships with WildFly, which is not supported at the moment.
+There are also packages for CentOS 6 and Fedora 20.
+Fedora 20 provides Jetty deployment only, because Fedora 20 ships with WildFly, which is not supported at the moment.

-### Installing the ovirt-optimizer Machine
+### Installing the ovirt-optimizer machine

 *   Install the ovirt-optimizer-jetty or ovirt-optimizer-jboss7 package depending on which application server you want to use.
 *   Edit the /etc/ovirt-optimizer/ovirt-optimizer.properties file and set the address of your ovirt-engine instance and the credentials for the REST API.